edgarcosta/motivic-lfunctions/schema.md

 plot_delta                    |float4              | the spacing of the plot_values
 plot_values                   |float4[]            | the values of the Z function spaced by plot_delta, i.e., plot_values = [Z(k*plot_delta) for k in range(len(plot_delta))]
-positive_zeros_mid            |numeric[]           | the midpoint of the first zeros, at most 10, represented as a ball positive_zeros_rad            |double precision[]  | the radius of the first zeros, at most 10, represented as a ball positive_zeros_extra          |double precision[]  | the remaining zeros via their correct double approximation prelabel                      |text                | ^ primitive                     |boolean             | ^
+positive_zeros_mid            |numeric[]           | the midpoint of the first zeros, at most 10, represented as a ball positive_zeros_rad            |double precision[]  | the radious of the first zeros, at most 10, represented as a ball positive_zeros_extra          |double precision[]  | the remaining zeros via their correct double approximation prelabel                      |text                | ^ primitive                     |boolean             | ^